www-jrtorres042-github-enterprise-org/greenhouse-api-docs/source/includes/job-board/_applications.md

 *resume | Resume file contents.  *Only allowed in `multipart/form-data` requests* *cover_letter | Cover letter file contents.  *Only allowed in `multipart/form-data` requests* *educations | An array of education objects.
 Each education object should have five fields: school_name_id, degree_id, discipline_id, start_date, and end_date. start_date and end_date will use a hash of month and year.
 You can get the school_name_id, degree_id, discipline_id from our [List Schools](#list-schools), [List Degrees](#list-degrees), and [List Disciplines](#list-disciplines) endpoints.

+### Submitting Attachments

+We support 3 ways to attach files to your payloads.

+1. Sending the document as an attachment in a multipart form.
+1. Sending URL and filename of the document.
+1. Sending a Base64 encoded string of the document and its filename.

 ### Collecting Applicant Location